saq/saq.github.io/teaching.md

 Fifteen days, 15 students, four habitat types, one canal.

 Students learn practical scientific skills of experimental design, execution and presentation, basic identification and taxonomy, and experience a number of different cultures and ecosystems, as well as interacting with world-class scientists in the [Smithsonian Tropical Research Institute](http://www.stri.si.edu/).

-### Introduction to R

-We teach an [Introduction to R](intro-r.html) course, covering basic to advanced programming and statistics in R. We have taught four courses so far:

- - Quito, Ecuador.
-January 2010
- - Bangalore, India.
-August 2010
- - Beijing, China, October 2010
- - Columbus, USA Spring Quarter 2012

-Please contact me for more details.

 ### Dissemination